Michael Shadid

-Michael Abraham Shadid (1882 – August 13, 1966) was a Lebanese physician who founded the first medical cooperative in Elk City, Oklahoma, in 1931.
+Michael Abraham Shadid (Arabic: مايكل أبراهام شديد 1882 – August 13, 1966) was a Lebanese physician who founded the first medical cooperative in Elk City, Oklahoma, in 1931.
 He was the first president of the Cooperative Health Federation of America, and an advocate for cooperative health care and preventive medicine.

 Early life

-Shadid was born in 1882 in Marjayoun, Syria, a town in modern Lebanon, but then in the Mount Lebanon Mutasarrifate.
+Shadid was born in 1882 in Marjayoun, then part of the Mount Lebanon Mutasarrifate in the Ottoman Empire (present-day Lebanon).
 He was the youngest of 12 children.
 He attended the American University's high school in Beirut.
 In 1898 he emigrated to the United States where he was a pack peddler and sold cheap jewelry and buttons door to door.

 Shadid attended John Tarleton College in Stephenville, Texas, in 1902 and received a degree in medicine from Washington University in St. Louis in 1907.

 While in medical school, he joined the Socialist Party of America.
 He ran for congress as a New Deal Democrat, but was defeated by Sam Massingale.

 Shadid married Adeeba Shadid and they had six children: Bess, Fred, Ethel, Alexander, Ruth, and Helen.

 Career

 In 1923, Shadid left his successful practice in Carter, Oklahoma, and settled in Elk City.
 He found that farmers of the region did not receive adequate medical care and had no affordable hospital.
-He called a meeting of his farmer patients and proposed a cooperatively owned clinic and hospital in Elk City.
+He called a meeting of his farmer patients and proposed a cooperatively-owned clinic and hospital in Elk City.
 The Oklahoma Farmers' Union supported the measure and the hospital was opened by the Community Health Association, Inc., in August 1931.

-The reception from the medical community was icy.
-Although he had been a member of the Beckham County Medical Society for over 20 years, the society expelled him.
-The Oklahoma Board of Medical Examiners attempted to revoke Shadid's license, and the State Medical Association tried to get a bill passed against medical cooperatives in the Oklahoma Legislature.
+The response from the medical community was icy.
+Although Shadid had been a member of the Beckham County Medical Society for over 20 years, the society expelled him.
+The Oklahoma Board of Medical Examiners attempted to revoke Shadid's license, and the Oklahoma State Medical Association tried to get a bill banning medical cooperatives passed in the Oklahoma State Legislature.
 The bill was defeated with the help of the Oklahoma Farmers' Union.
-The American Medical Association (AMA) declared that his cooperative was unethical because it put laypersons in charge of business decisions.
-The union took control of the hospital and the health plan in 1934.
+The American Medical Association (AMA) declared that Shadid's cooperative was unethical because it put laypersons in charge of business decisions.
+The farmers' union took control of the hospital and the health plan in 1934.
 By 1939, Community Hospital had served 15,000 farmers in southwestern Oklahoma.